GreenfishK/DataCitation_Evaluation/README.md

 endpoints.

 ## GraphDB
+Start graphdb-free:

+    export GRAPHDB_HOME=/opt/graphdb-free
+    $GRAPHDB_HOME/graphdb-free -s
+Server mode only (without workbench) is not available for graphdb-free.
+When running the command with -s parameter it still starts the workbench.
 ## Stardog
 Sign up for stardog to get the license-key: https://www.stardog.com/get-started/
 To run stardog on linux follow section "1.
 Download and Install Stardog" on: https://www.stardog.com/blog/a-stardog-app-in-5-easy-steps